creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-10-07-Diffusion_Autoencoders.md

 Due to the conditioning of the decoder on  $$ z_{\text{sem}} $$, diffusion autoencoders no longer function as generative models.
 To address this, the authors introduced a mechanism for sampling $$ z_{\text{sem}} \in  \mathbb{R}^{d} $$ from the latent distribution.

-They choosed to fit another DDIM (called latent DDIM):
+They chose to fit another DDIM (called latent DDIM):
 $$ p_{\omega}(z_{\text{sem}, t-1} | z_{\text{sem}, t}) $$

 to the latent distribution of $$ z_{\text{sem}} = \text{Enc}_{\phi}(x_0), \quad x_0 \sim p(x_0) $$